sharmakshay/15-puzzle/README.md

 # 15-puzzle
-Python game that implements A* search and the python graphics library
+Python game that implements A* search (pending) and the python graphics library